Tortious Interference: Legal Elements, Defenses, and Remedies

 Not all interference is illegal or immoral.
 It must be proven that the defendant interfered improperly.
 For example, if the defendant intended to interfere with a business relationship as punishment for other actions, this is improper.
 There are many issues used to decide if the interference was improper.
 These include:

-• If the actions of the defendant meant to cause interference
+- If the defendant's actions were intended to cause interference

 If interference is proven, two types of damages are available.
 The first is legal damages.
 This includes economic and punitive types.
 It is also possible to receive equitable relief.
 This is when a court order prevents the defendant from benefitting from wrongful actions.